markroland/path-helper/README.md

 Get a random Number between two values (inclusive).
 This can take an optional Psudeo-Random Number Generator (PRNG) function as a final parameter, which can help with the creation of deterministic results.
+This has a default range of 0 to 1 to match Math.random().

 ```js
 PH.getRandom(1, 3);